-Using a strengths-based resilience framework, you’ll learn to apply theories and methods for youth development, assessment, prevention, early intervention, and clinical treatment with children and adolescents.
-Coursework emphasizes culturally-responsive and developmentally-appropriate practices that increase protective factors such as positive youth-adult relationships, and decrease risk factors like substance use.
+Using a strengths-based resilience framework, you’ll learn to apply theories and methods for youth development, assessment, prevention, early intervention and clinical treatment with children and adolescents.
+Coursework emphasizes equitable and culturally responsive practices that focus on individuals and communities in their environment.

 Your Career Options

-Employment of child, family and school social workers is projected to grow 14 percent by 2026 —faster than the average for all occupations.
-More school social workers will be needed as student enrollments increase.
-With an MSW concentration in Children & Youth: Risks and Healthy Development, your social work career could entail:
+Employment of child, family and school social workers is projected to grow 14 percent by 2026—faster than the average for all occupations.
+With an MSW specialization in Children & Youth: Risks and Healthy Development, your social work career could entail:

 - Conducting individual and group therapy with children and adolescents using trauma-informed approaches

 - Partnering with young people to address pressing community issues

 - Developing and implementing restorative justice programs

 - Delivering interventions to prevent bullying, school dropout, delinquency and substance use

 - Advocating for policy reform across systems, including juvenile justice, education and mental health